 Breaking a Lease During COVID

-The ongoing global pandemic has caused a number of issues for landlords and tenants alike over the past year.
+The ongoing global pandemic has caused a number of legal issues for landlords and tenants alike over the past year.
+The lease agreement has proven to be challenging to follow in these circumstances.

-For landlords, it can be difficult to conduct many tasks associated with successful rental property ownership—including rent collection, marketing, showing properties, communicating with tenants—purely in the digital realm.
+For landlords, it can be difficult to conduct many tasks associated with successful rental property ownership—including rent collection, rental marketing, rental showing properties, communicating with tenants—purely in the digital realm.

 Times are tough for many tenants as well.
-Job loss, medical troubles, and unexpected changes in family circumstances have made it difficult for many tenants in California to pay their rent on time each month, leading to new legislation and the necessity for adaptable solutions.
+Job loss, medical troubles, and unexpected changes in family circumstances have made it difficult for many tenants in California to pay their rent on time each month, the lease term proving hard to reach and leading them to break a lease.
+California now includes new legislation due to the necessity for adaptable solutions over the course of this pandemic.

-One workable option for landlords with tenants who have suffered loss of income due to COVID-19 and find themselves unable to make rental income is rent forbearance.
+One workable option for landlords in California with tenants who have suffered a loss of income due to COVID-19 and find themselves unable to pay rent is rent forbearance.

-You can make a contract that allows tenants to pay their rent at a later date, based on a schedule.
+A landlord can make a contract that allows tenants to pay their rent at a later date, based on a schedule.
+This way, the landlord can avoid early termination of the lease, and tenants will be offered some security rather than deal with the fallout of breaking the lease in California.

-It's important to remember to be sympathetic and kind with tenants who are dealing with difficult financial situations as a result of the pandemic.
-At the same time, you'll want to carefully document the arrangement to avoid troubles down the road.
+It's important to remember to be sympathetic and kind with tenants who are dealing with difficult financial situations during their lease term as a result of the pandemic.
+At the same time, a landlord will want to carefully document the arrangement to avoid troubles down the road.

-Many renters find themselves faced with circumstances they could not have anticipated, and creating a workable solution based on empathy is always the best course of action.
+Many California tenants find themselves faced with circumstances they could not have anticipated during the lease term, and creating a workable solution based on empathy is always the best course of action.
+The lease agreement can be flexible, in this case.

 Early Lease Termination

-Early lease termination is just what it sounds like—an offer for tenants to break their lease early and without penalty, so that they can find accommodation that fits their new financial circumstances or other alternate living arrangements.
+Early lease termination is just what it sounds like—an offer for tenants to break their lease term early and without penalty so that they can find a rental unit that fits their new financial circumstances or other alternate living arrangements.

-An early lease termination will typically include forgiveness of the rent due, in addition to the return of the tenant's security deposit, minus the amount required to pay for any damages caused by the tenant that require repair.
+An early lease termination will typically include the landlord's forgiveness of the rent due, in addition to the return of the tenant's security deposit, minus the amount required to pay for any damages caused by the California tenant that require repair.

-Of course, neither rent forbearance or early lease termination are ideal circumstances and neither are required.
+Of course, neither rent forbearance nor early lease termination are ideal circumstances and neither are required by landlords under law.
 After all, both go against the terms described in the lease that the tenants signed.

-However, if your tenants are currently unable to pay but will be able to make rent payments at a future date, rent forbearance can provide them with relief and ease the headache of tracking down missing payments.
+However, if your California tenants are currently unable to pay but will be able to make rental unit payments at a future date, rent forbearance can provide them with relief and ease the headache of tracking down missing payments.

-If your tenants are unlikely to be able to make rent payments in the foreseeable future, it may be best to offer a penalty-free lease termination so that both parties can move on.
+If tenants are unlikely to be able to make rent payments in the foreseeable future, it may be best to offer a penalty-free lease termination so that both parties can move on.
+Breaking a lease in California can otherwise be a complicated and lengthy process.

 Active Duty Tenants

-According to The Soldiers' and Sailors' Civil Relief Act—a federal law—tenants who are in the military have the right to break their leases if they're called to active military duty.
+According to The Soldiers' and Sailors' Civil Relief Act—a federal law—a tenant who is in the military has the right to break their lease early if they're called to active military duty in California.

-In California, this is taken a step further, as renters who are active military members also have the right to break their leases if they're transferred.
+In California, this is taken a step further, as renters who are active military members also have the right to break the lease if they're transferred.

-Whether a tenant is an active member of the military is information you should make yourself aware of during the application process of prospective tenants.
-By being aware of which of your tenants could need to break their lease to serve our country, you'll be able to plan for if such a situation emerges.
+Whether a tenant is an active member of the military is information a landlord should make themselves aware of during the rental unit application process and when screening prospective tenants.
+By being aware of which tenants could need to break the lease to serve our country, a landlord can plan for if an early termination situation emerges.

 Domestic Violence and Other Specified Crimes

-According to California's landlord-tenant law, if a tenant is a victim of certain crimes, they have the right to terminate their lease in order to protect their safety.
+According to California's landlord-tenant law, if a tenant is a victim of certain crimes, breaking the lease early in order to protect their safety is in their rights.
 This right is also extended to those who live with victims, and family members of victims.

-Victims of crimes such as domestic abuse, stalking, elder abuse, assault, and more have the right to end their leases at any time to seek safety.
+Victims of crimes such as domestic violence, stalking, elder abuse, assault, and more have the right to end their lease in California at any time to seek safety.

 No landlord wants to find themselves in a situation where it becomes necessary to evict a tenant.
-It can seriously disrupt a landlord's financial plans and cause a large amount of stress.
+It can seriously disrupt a landlord's financial plans and cause a large amount of stress on top of having to find a new tenant for an entire lease term.
+Still, you need your tenant to pay rent and you need to mitigate damages that they may have done in order to have a sustainable business.

 That's why many San Diego landlords enlist the help of experienced property management companies.
 Some property management companies—including North County Property Group—provide eviction protection as part of their property management services.